nemidiy/dc-atlas-scientific/README.md

 Furthermore it was built using [platform.io](https://platformio.org/).
 This library is licensed under the Apache v2.0 license included in the repo.

 # Disclaimer
+* Basic c++ coding knowledge is assumed
+* Platformio is installed, if not please refer to their documentation
-* The instructions assume you are using some Linux flavor, if using Windows some things may not apply and to be honest I really don't care ;)
+* The instructions assume you are using some Linux flavor, if using Windows or CrApple some things may not apply and to be honest I really don't care ;)
 * Atlas-Scientific is not related to this code in any way

 # Design decisions